neumino/neumino.github.io/movies.md

-### Wish Upon a Unicorn
+### Secret Society of Second Born Royals
-*Released on 2020-09-15, vote average 6.9*
+*Released on 2020-09-25, vote average 7.7*

-Two children discover that their mother is gone.
-The youngest of the pair, adventurer and upcomming singer, Long Johnson forces his older sister, Lily Johnson, to hunt down a unicorn with magical blood.
+Sam is a teenage royal rebel, second in line to the throne of the kingdom of Illyria.
+Just as her disinterest in the royal way of life is at an all-time high, she discovers she has super-human abilities and is invited to join a secret society of similar extraordinary second-born royals charged with keeping the world safe.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qTIVfJBTXgo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/fklskMu40oQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>